In light of Facebook’s biggest scandal to date, many people are starting to take privacy more seriously.

 And without my consent.
 That ≠ ownership. pic.twitter.com/d1n4XQ8Efx

 — Lillion Hunt (@LillionHunt) March 10, 2018

-Facebook has been able to make its money by providing corporations and state actors a two-billion strong user group from which to select their target market.
+Facebook has been able to make its money by providing corporations and state actors a two-billion-strong user group from which to select its target market.

-Collecting data from their users is the keystone of Facebook’s business model, and they’re unlikely to stop anytime soon.
+Collecting data from its users is the keystone of Facebook’s business model, and It’s unlikely to stop anytime soon.

 It’s not just Facebook that stores your data

 Corporations around the world are breathing a small sigh of relief that it’s Facebook and not them that are in the center of this colossal privacy storm.
-Lest we forget Equifax which suffered a horrendous data breach that exposed over 150 million customers to identity theft.
-And let’s not get started on Google (you can download all your data from them too if you like).
+Lest we forget Equifax, which suffered a horrendous data breach that exposed over 150 million customers to identity theft.
+And let’s not get started on Google (you can download all your data there too if you like).